By: Danielle Costley

 The mornings and evenings are chilly in autumn and winter.
 Pack some good walking shoes, warm clothes, a picnic basket and blanket.
 Insects are prevalent during summer.
 Pack bug repellent, sunscreen and hat.

-It is an easy 80-minute drive from Perth along the well-maintained and signed Great Eastern Highway.
+It's an easy drive from Perth along the well-maintained and signed Great Eastern Highway.
 The road becomes more winding as you approach Northam, so exercise caution and keep a watchful eye for wildlife at dusk and dawn.
 Read more long distance driving tips before setting off.

 Need to fuel up before hitting the road?